 We follow the CAPS curriculum, and the policies set out by the Education Department are implemented in our curriculum management.
 We implement termly assessments, and marks are recorded according to the SASAMS system.
 These assessments are formal tests, assignments, data-handling activities and project work.
 We are extremely fortunate to have 100 Chromebooks at our disposal and teachers are encouraged to set tasks via Google classroom.
 We also utilize these books during our IT lessons.

-Many of the learners participate in externally organised activities like the Astro- Quiz where the team represented the Eastern Cape in then national finals.
-We also encourage the girls to participate and enter the Science Expo, as this opens up their world to a whole different range of science based activities and research.
-Many of these learners have continued with this in the high school and performed very well nationally and internationally.
+Our girls are encouraged to participate in the Science Expo, as this opens up their world to a whole different range of science based activities and research.
+Many of these learners have continued to enter this expo in high school, and the experience attained in the lower grades has resulted in many of our past learners performing exceptionally well, both nationally and internationally.

-Girls are encouraged to enter the annual Conquesta Challenge which tests problem solving and logic as well as content from the various learning areas.
-Many of our girls participate in the Rhodes Mathematics challenge as well as the AMESA Mathematics competitions.
+Girls are encouraged to enter the annual Conquesta Challenge, which tests problem solving and logic, as well as knowledge of the various learning areas.
+Many of our girls also participate in the annual South African Mathematics Challenge.

 A favourable teacher/learner ratio has been made possible by the foresight and planning of our very active and enthusiastic School Governing Body.

 The success of our learners is made possible by the symbiotic relationship which the parents, teachers and learners have, which makes working together easier.